lx524/X-Dash-Platformer/README.md

 # X-Dash
-A 2D platformer game developed using Pygame.
+A a 2D side-scrolling platformer game developed using Pygame, featuring in-game assets and pixel-perfect collision detection.